10 Jan Cultural Safety: Moving Beyond Cultural Competency

 The training was also a model for how individual human interactions can be done with authenticity while discussing difficult topics.
 We were all together in that room, in that space, and it was said by more than one person that it felt like family.
 This time together was truly community building, and was at once effortless and full of depth.
 The candor and generosity we found was inspirational to the core; it’s given me a new standard to strive for in my professional and personal life.”

-—E Bjorkman, Prison Rape Elimination Act (PREA) Outreach Director
+—E Bjorkman, SANASA Outreach Director